 DPS News

-As spring break rapidly approaches many of you will depart our campus during the next couple of days.
+Final exams have almost arrived and soon many of you will depart our campus for the winter break.
 The Department of Public Safety is reminding the University community to take the necessary steps to protect your residences and belongings before you leave.

 For those of you who live on campus, please take the following steps to secure your space: